platformsh/platformsh-docs/docs/layouts/shortcodes/tips-and-tricks/symfony/cli-database-postgres.md

-You may find the following commands useful when using a PostgreSQL database with your Symfony application.
+You might find the following commands useful when using a PostgreSQL database with your Symfony app.

 -   Create a dump of the local database: